FAQs for patients

 Is a video consultation appropriate for me?

-a) Is the video option likely to work for me?
+a) Putting aside the actual illness, is the video option likely to work for me?

-Will you have enough privacy to talk to the clinician confidentially?
+iv) Will you have enough privacy to talk to the clinician confidentially?
+If you have

 b) Is the video option likely to work for my condition?

-Do you need to attend clinic for blood tests, scans and so on?
+iii) Do you need to attend the clinic for blood tests, assessments and so on?
+If you’re

 c) Can I decide whether to choose the video option?